Persona 3 The Movie: No. 2, Midsummer Knight's Dream: Plot

 The movie starts with SEES' battle in a full moon phase on July.
 Junpei Iori, Akihiko Sanada, and Mitsuru Kirijo are fighting the Shadow Arcana Hierophant with Fuuka Yamagishi providing tactical support for them.
 Meanwhile Makoto Yuki and Yukari Takeba are captured by the Shadow Arcana Lovers and under its spell but eventually free themselves from it.
 Defeating the Hierophant, Junpei, Akihiko, and Mitsuru regroup with Makoto and Yukari, and they defeat the Arcana Lovers.
 Unbeknownst to them, they are observed by three mysterious people.
 Makoto and the others goes to Yakushima for a break and they spend most of the day playing at the beach.
 While trying to flirt with women under Junpei's insistence, Makoto encounters a mysterious blonde haired girl.
 At night, Mitsuru's father, Takeharu Kirijo, gathers everyone and reveals that the Dark Hour and the Shadows were created by an accident caused by Mitsuru's grandfather Kouetsu Kirijo and Yukari's father Eiichiro Takeba in an attempt to create a device that could manipulate time.
 He shows a video left by Yukari's father, who reveals that SEES can end the Dark Hour by destroying the twelve Arcana Shadows.
-This revelation shocks Yukari who feels responsible for her father's sin, but Makoto comforts her.
-Entering the Dark Hour, Makoto and Yukari are attacked by Shadows and are almost killed until the blonde haired girl from earlier, revealed to be a Persona user, saved them.
+This revelation shocks Yukari, who feels responsible for her father's sin, but Makoto comforts her.
+Entering the Dark Hour, Makoto and Yukari are attacked by Shadows and are almost killed until the blonde haired girl from earlier, revealed to be a Persona user, saves them.
 Shuji Ikutsuki introduces the girl as Aigis, a 7th Generation Anti-Shadow Suppression Weapon developed by the Kirijo Group, and she joins SEES.